-[Regulation 9 amended in Gazette 16 August 1991 p.
+[Regulation 9 amended in Gazette 16 Aug 1991 p.
 4279.]

-10. Levy payment form
+10. Levy payments to be accompanied by approved form

 All levy paid by a project owner to the Board or a collection agency shall be accompanied by a form in a form approved by the Board which makes provision for —